SDR-Technologies/NanoSDR/README.md

 First, thanks to the authors of those nice SDR applications !

 Thank you for giving your time testing the nanoSDR image and providing suggestions and ideas:
-- F4GKR
+- F4GKR - Twitter : @sylvain_azarian
-- F5OEO
+- F5OEO - Twitter : @F5OEOEvariste
 - F5OZP
-- LamaBleu
+- LamaBleu - Twitter : @fonera_cork